Cellulosic ethanol: Switchgrass

+Giant miscanthus

 Miscanthus × giganteus is another viable feedstock for cellulosic ethanol production.
 This species of grass is native to Asia and is a sterile hybrid of Miscanthus sinensis and Miscanthus sacchariflorus.
 It has high crop yields, is cheap to grow, and thrives in a variety of climates.
 However, because it is sterile, it also requires vegetative propagation, making it more expensive.

-It has been suggested that Kudzu may become a valuable source of biomass.

 Cellulosic ethanol commercialization

 Fueled by subsidies and grants, a boom in cellulosic ethanol research and pilot plants occurred in the early 2000s.
-Companies such as Iogen, POET, and Abengoa built refineries that can process biomass and turn it into ethanol, while companies such as DuPont, Diversa, Novozymes, and Dyadic invested in enzyme research.
-However, most of these plants were canceled or closed in the early 2010s as technical obstacles proved too difficult to overcome.
-As of 2018, only one cellulosic ethanol plant remained operational.
+Companies such as Iogen, POET, and Abengoa built refineries that could process biomass and turn it into ethanol, while companies such as DuPont, Diversa and Novozymes invested in enzyme research.
+These projects and pilot plants were canceled or closed in the early 2010s as technical and economic obstacles proved too difficult to overcome.

 In the later 2010s, various companies occasionally attempted smaller-scale efforts at commercializing cellulosic ethanol, although such ventures generally remain at experimental scales and often dependent on subsidies.
 The companies Granbio, Raízen and the Centro de Tecnologia Canavieira each run a pilot-scale facility operate in Brazil, which together produce around 30 million liters in 2019.
 Iogen, which started as an enzyme maker in 1991 and re-oriented itself to focus primarily on cellulosic ethanol in 2013, owns many patents for cellulosic ethanol production and provided the technology for the Raízen plant.
 Other companies developing cellulosic ethanol technology as of 2021 are Inbicon (Denmark); companies operating or planning pilot production plants include New Energy Blue (US), Sekab (Sweden) and Clariant (in Romania).
 Abengoa, a Spanish company with cellulosic ethanol assets, became insolvent in 2021.
 Clariant exited the field in 2023.

 The Australian Renewable Energy Agency, along with state and local governments, partially funded a pilot plant in 2017 and 2020 in New South Wales as part of efforts to diversify the regional economy away from coal mining.